jmsmistral/sassy/README.rst

    $ sassy test.txt
    here's how you call a macro:
-       this text will show whenever the macro is called. variables can be referenced like this: somevalue we can reference macro parameters just like variables: 1
+       this text will show whenever the macro is called. variables can be referenced like this:  some value we can reference macro parameters just like variables: 1

    here's a call to the same macro with a different parameter:
-       this text will show whenever the macro is called. variables can be referenced like this: somevalue we can reference macro parameters just like variables: 2
+       this text will show whenever the macro is called. variables can be referenced like this:  some value we can reference macro parameters just like variables: 2